“For you are all sons of God through faith in Christ Jesus.”

 are all sons of God

 The first benefit of living under grace is believers become “sons” of God.
-The word “sons” here mean full-grown sons.
+The word “sons” (υἱός) here means full-grown sons.
 This is a much stronger term than “children” of God.
-When a child reached the age of adulthood, his father would give him a toga virilis [a coat of manhood].
-Now his son could operate with all the privileges of adulthood.
-The “son” was no longer bound by the slave tutor [the law].
+When a child reached the age of adulthood, his father would give him a toga virilis (a coat of manhood).
+Now, his son could function with all the privileges of adulthood.
+The “son” was no longer bound by the slave tutor (the law).

 Note the word “all.”
-This means every person who becomes a child of God becomes a full-grown son (4:6).
+This means every person who becomes a child of God becomes a full-grown son of God (Ga 4:6).

 through faith in Christ Jesus

-Now that Christ has come, believers hold special privileges before God “through faith.”
-We receive the privilege of adult status with God by faith, not works.
+Now that Christ has come, all believers hold special privilege before God “through faith.”
+We receive the right of adult status with God by faith, not works.

-This verse does not put a period after the words “sons of God”.
+This verse does not put a period after the words “sons of God.”
 The Bible does not say everyone in the world is a son of God.
-True, we are all creatures of God.
-That does not mean we are God’s children.
-No one is a child of God without placing exclusive faith in Christ Jesus.
-Those who do not exercise faith in Christ are mere creatures of God just like a bird or donkey.
+True, all are creatures of God but not sons of God.
+Being creatures of God does not mean we are God’s children.
+No one is a child of God without placing faith exclusively in Christ Jesus.
+Those who do not exercise faith in Christ are mere creatures of God, just like a bird or dog.
 They do not have a personal relationship with God.